seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part15-Recording-Payments.md

 ### Troubleshooting

-**Error: "No account found with subtype bank for this organization"** Your Chart of Accounts was not seeded correctly in Part 9, or the "Checking Account" row does not have subtype set to exactly "bank".
+**Error: "No account found with subtype bank for this organization"** Your Chart of Accounts was not seeded correctly in Part 9, or the "Checking Account" row does not have `subtype` set to exactly "bank".
 Check with `SELECT * FROM accounts WHERE subtype = 'bank'` in Neon's SQL Editor.

 **Error: "Payment cannot exceed the invoice total"** This is expected behavior if you tried entering more than the invoice's total — it is the overpayment guard working correctly, not a bug.
 Enter an amount at or below the invoice total.

 **Payment form does not appear on the invoice or bill detail page** Confirm the invoice/bill's status is not already "paid" — the form is conditionally hidden once status equals "paid".
-Also confirm you added the import for recordCustomerPayment or recordBillPayment at the top of the file.
+Also confirm you added the import for `recordCustomerPayment` or `recordBillPayment` at the top of the file.

-**Error: "recordCustomerPayment is not a function" or similar import error** Confirm the import path exactly matches where you created the file: @/app/dashboard/payments/actions.
-Confirm the function is exported with the `export` keyword in actions.ts.
+**Error: "recordCustomerPayment is not a function" or similar import error** Confirm the import path exactly matches where you created the file: `@/app/dashboard/payments/actions`.
+Confirm the function is exported with the `export` keyword in `actions.ts`.

-**Invoice status changes but no journal entry appears in Neon** Confirm the postJournalEntry call is inside the same db.transaction block as the payments and paymentApplications inserts (or billPayments and billPaymentApplications for bill payments), not called after the transaction closes.
+**Invoice status changes but no journal entry appears in Neon** Confirm the `postJournalEntry` call is inside the same `db.transaction` block as the `payments` and `paymentApplications` inserts (or `billPayments` and `billPaymentApplications` for bill payments), not called after the transaction closes.

-**Recording a second, smaller payment against an already partially_paid invoice lets you overpay in total** This is a known, intentionally-flagged simplification in this course version — it only checks the new payment amount against the invoice's full total, not against what remains after prior payments.
-Summing existing payment_applications for the invoice before comparing is the correct fix, and a good exercise once you are comfortable with the pattern.
+**Recording a second, smaller payment against an already `partially_paid` invoice lets you overpay in total** This is a known, intentionally-flagged simplification in this course version — it only checks the new payment amount against the invoice's full total, not against what remains after prior payments.
+Summing existing `payment_applications` for the invoice before comparing is the correct fix, and a good exercise once you are comfortable with the pattern.

-**TypeScript complains that billPayments or paymentApplications is not exported from schema** Confirm all four new tables from step 2 were added with the `export const` keyword, and that the file was saved before running npm run db:generate.
+**TypeScript complains that billPayments or paymentApplications is not exported from schema** Confirm all four new tables from step 2 were added with the `export const` keyword, and that the file was saved before running `npm run db:generate`.

----

-### What's next

-Part 16: Building the Profit and Loss Report — the first real report, built entirely from journal_lines, showing income minus expenses over a date range.
-This is where the discipline of the last several parts (always posting through postJournalEntry, never computing totals ad hoc) starts paying off in a very visible way.